Ryan Kaine is on the hunt…

 Danny nodded.
 “I understand.
 Can’t be helped.
 Until then we’re blind, yes?”

-The chubby hacker’s cheeky grin returned.
-“On the other hand, Corky did discover who provides the Mr and Mrs Prentiss with their medical insurance.
-It’s a company called Notts Private Health Services.
+“Too right it is.
+The company’s called Notts Private Health Services.
 Seems they agreed to cover the costs of ‘emergency treatment’ at the Aspire Hospital under Robbie P’s account.
 Apparently, two nights ago, she tripped and fell down the stairs.
-Broke her nose and right cheekbone.”
+Broke her nose and her right cheekbone.”

 Yeah, right.

-Danny clenched his fists and tried not to grind his teeth.
-“The bastard hit her.”
+Danny had gripped the wheel tighter and tried not to grind his teeth.

-“Corky hates wifebeaters.
-You gonna give the guy a good thumping?” the hacker asked, excitement shining bright in his eyes.
+Corky tilted his head to one side in agreement.
+“Looks that way.
+What you gonna do?
+Corky hates wifebeaters, just as much as you do, Mr P. You gonna give the guy a good thumping?” the hacker asked, excitement shining bright in his eyes.

 “Probably, but I need to do some obbo first.
 I want to be certain of my facts.”

-“The facts seem clear enough to old Corky.”
+“The facts seem clear enough.”

 “Maybe, but I’m not in the habit of turning people over without proof.
 Before doing anything serious, I’ll try to get Marian on her own.
 It would be good to hear her side of the story.
 You never know, her injuries might well have been accidental.”
-Danny tried to sound convincing, but failed miserably.
+Danny had tried to sound convincing, but failed miserably.
 He happened to be as certain as Corky of Robbie P’s guilt.

 “A layout of the house would be useful?”